pmalmsten/cosmosdb-extensions-sessiontokens-aspnet/README.md

 ## Limitations

+* Automatic session token management is only supported for the [NoSQL](https://learn.microsoft.com/en-us/azure/cosmos-db/choose-api#coresql-api) API.
+  * Only methods on the [Container](https://learn.microsoft.com/en-us/dotnet/api/microsoft.azure.cosmos.container?view=azure-dotnet) class are supported.
+Calls to other NoSQL APIs will succeed, but Cosmos DB session tokens are not managed for them.
-* If your application issues reads and writes to Cosmos DB parallel, some limitations apply:
+* If your application issues reads and writes to Cosmos DB in parallel, some limitations apply:
   * **When your application issues multiple Cosmos DB writes in parallel, the session token returned for the most recently completed write wins**.
 As a result, read-your-own-writes consistency guarantees will apply only for the chain of writes whose session token completed last - other writes might not be reflected in future reads.
 The Cosmos DB API does not accept more than one session token on a given read request, and no method of merging session tokens is documented, so we can only choose one session token value to keep.
 To guarantee read-your-own-writes semantics apply for all writes issued by your application in the context of a single HTTP request, do not issue the writes to Cosmos DB in parallel.
   * When your application issues a Cosmos DB read or query while processing an HTTP request, that read will use the session token returned for the most recently completed write (a write has 'completed' when an `await` on the `Task<T>` for that write call returns) issued in the context of that HTTP request.
 (This matches the behavior of the Cosmos DB .NET SDK).

 ## Contributing